Francommit/win10_emulation_station/README.md

 TO-DO
 ------
-1. Add string wildcard matching to github release files
+1. Change cores to grab the latest core set
 2. Add some pretty pictures to this page